Some Things May Never be Quite Right

 I have severe short-term memory deficiency, it affects me in almost everything I do, though I deal with it really well by being an avid note taker.
 Short-term memory deficiencies seem to drive lots of people crazy, but not me, as I have faith in my coping strategies.
 Many people often can't reconcile how they can remember events from their school years, but can't remember what they had set out to do that morning.
 I draw an analogy to far-sightedness, where people can read words on an advertising hoarding thirty metres away but can't read a restaurant menu in front of their eyes.
 I have learned that short-term memory and long-term memory is managed by different areas of the brain, which typically deteriorate at differing rates in normal life, or more rapidly following a TBI.
 I refuse to be frustrated by short-term memory problems: I either use coping strategies or deliberately avoid things which I know I will struggle with.

 I used to be a keen fiction reader, however, following my TBI I needed to make notes of the characters / roles / relationships as I read each page.
 Reading became a chore, such that any pleasure was lost, so I simply stopped reading novels.
 I need to be selective about the films I choose to watch, as anything with more than a simple plot (such as a murder mystery) becomes so difficult to follow that enjoyment is lost.

 At work, I couldn't remember people's names / job roles no matter how many times I was told them, I also couldn't recall new faces very well anymore.

-I needed to take photos of where I'd parked the car at supermarkets in the early days after getting my driving licence back in 2017 and 2018 - this limitation has now receded (2020).
+I needed to take photos of where I'd parked the car at supermarkets in the early days after getting my driving licence back in 2017 - this limitation has now receded (2020).

 Early Onset of Tiredness